 Although my professional path touched many roles, In the past few years I have been focusing mainly on the creation of digital matte paintings for block buster films, whilst I kept using my spare time to explore, compose, and arrange music often related to niche projects.

 Currently I have the honour to operate in the film industry as a Head of 3D Digital Matte Painting and Environments for one of the main VFX vendor: MPC.

-During the nights and the week-ends I’m delighted to compose and produce music for an independent horror game named Allison Road by newly founded UK studio Lilith Ltd.
+During the nights and the week-ends I’m delighted to compose and produce music for independent projects and artists.

 I am a highly motivated, reliable, enthusiastic and positive person.